Letzbuild/LetzBuildAPI/README.md

 The parameters are:

+* enquirynumber - A supplied value meant for tracking the enquiries.
 * scode - The supplier code for which this enquiry is sent
 * firstname - First name
 * lastname - Last name